brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 	4. __Appliance User (AU)__: performs cloning and synchronization operations.
 CloudHSM uses AU to sync HSMs.
 AU exists in all HSMs and has limited permissions.

 __AWS Direct Connect (DX)__ enables you to establish a dedicated private connection from an _on-premise network/datacenter to 1+ VPCs in the same region_ to reduce network costs, increase throughput, provide more consistent network experience than internet-based connections.
-* __DX + VPN (AWS Virtual Private Gateway endpoint)__: end-to-end encrypted connection with LOW LATENCY and INCREASED BANDWIDTH of AWS Direct Connect.
+* __DX + VPN (AWS Virtual Private Gateway endpoint)__: The VPN provides end-to-end encryption while AWS Direct Connect provides a reliable network with low latency and increased bandwidth.

 __AWS Transit Gateway__ connects VPCs and on-premise datacenters/networks through a central hub.
 Acts as a cloud router.
 * NOT using Transit Gateway